ContainerSolutions/runbooks/content/posts/how-to/determine-operating-system.md

 - If you see [TODO] then you are on a Windows machine.
 Go to [Step 5](#step-5)

-*NOTE* If you run this on a container, the output will refer to the host machine's operating system, not the container's (technically, the container doesn't have an operating system, it has a distribution, eg Debain).
+__NOTE:__ If you run this on a container, the output will refer to the host machine's operating system, not the container's (technically, the container doesn't have an operating system, it has a distribution, eg Debian).

 ### 3) Get Linux OS Details {#step-3}